Polypants/threejs_tutorial/README.md

 offset.xyz += normal * dist;
 ```

-A normal is a perpendicular line sticking out of the center of a face.
+In 3D rendering, a normal is a perpendicular line sticking out of the center of a face.
 The `normal` variable is passed in from Three.js.

 `.xyz` is used to only target the first three values of the `vec4` variable.

-And finally, we'll add the following code to set an internal variable called `gl_Position`
+And finally, we'll add the following code to set an internal variable called `gl_Position`.
+Add it to the `main()` function.

 ```
 gl_Position = projectionMatrix * modelViewMatrix * offset;